Lost in Tracking Translation: A Comprehensive Analysis of Visual SLAM in Human-Centered XR and IoT Ecosystems: Visual SLAM: A Comprehensive Analysis in XR and IoT Ecosystems

 \textbf{Hybrid Methods.} Hybrid methods, like \kpd, demonstrate much better resilience to the human factors inherent in XR.
 While their ATE values increase compared to more controlled environments, they still manage reasonable performance in HoloSet.
 For instance, \kpd achieves an ATE of 10.4m in \texttt{campus-center-seq1}, demonstrating that hybrid approaches can handle the combination of human motion and environmental changes more effectively than SLAM methods.
 The flexibility of hybrid algorithms, which combine traditional feature extraction with learning-based components, allows them to adapt to the erratic, multi-directional head movements typical in XR environments.

 \textbf{Deep Learning Methods.} DL methods, such as \deepvo, also show an ability to track human motion better than SLAM methods but with less precision than hybrid approaches.
 In HoloSet’s \texttt{suburb-jog-seq1}, \deepvo records an ATE of 33.0m, significantly higher than \kpd’s performance.
 While DL methods benefit from their inherent flexibility in handling varying motions, their higher error rates suggest they are less adept at managing rapid, unpredictable changes in orientation and environment caused by human interaction in XR scenarios.
+These limitations are particularly pronounced in XR motion scenarios, where abrupt head rotations introduce large angular velocities and rolling shutter distortions.
+DL methods typically do not incorporate inertial cues or rotation compensation, leading to temporal inconsistencies in pose estimation under such conditions.
+DL methods are less reliant on explicit feature tracking, giving them some robustness in texture-poor environments.
+However, their models are typically trained on image sequences with consistent motion patterns and fixed camera properties.
+In HoloSet, the combination of rolling shutter artifacts and rapid, non-repetitive head motion violates these assumptions, resulting in scale drift, temporal misalignment, and degraded accuracy compared to hybrid approaches.

 \emph{\textbf{Key Takeaway.} Human factors in XR environments, such as unpredictable head movements and changing positions, severely degrade the performance of SLAM methods, which are not adaptable enough to handle such dynamics.
 Hybrid methods offer the best balance, maintaining reasonable accuracy by leveraging both traditional and learning-based techniques to adapt to erratic human-controlled movements.
 DL methods perform better than SLAM approaches but exhibit higher error rates, indicating that while they are more adaptable, they lack the precision needed for highly dynamic XR environments. }